maxrzepka/dataQuery/README.md

 ### Custom Columns
 Adding new column should be also declarative.
-Here an example of a column named balance-bins groups records according their balance buckets.
+Here an example of a column named balance-bins that groups records according their balance buckets.

 ```clojure
 {:balance-bins [:bucket :balance 0 1000 10000]}